 We aim to cover most of the general orientation to the College and the course before classes begin.
 Campus learners - please attend all orientation sessions in person.
-For Remote Access Learners your orientation programme sessions will take place on Zoom.

 Please be available to participate in the orientation programme fully.

 We know that starting a new course and living in a new community will be a big step of faith for you.
 It may be an encouragement to know that many people go through the same experiences as they begin training for Christian ministry.
 Take this time to reassure yourself of God's call.